 You can contact us by sending email to firstname.lastname@example.org.

-If you believe you have found a bug in the latest version of Abel, Mabel or Mobel, please do tell us, so that we can correct it and make a new version available to you and others.
+If you believe you have found a bug in the latest version of Abel, Mabel or Mobel, please do tell me, so that I can correct it and make a new version available to you and others.
 The latest versions of Abel and Mabel are available as an update for free download by buyers of the original software.
 Updates for Mobel are also free, via the App Store and Google Play store.

 If you cannot find out how to do something even after studying the Help documentation - or simply want to share your experiences - please send an email to the address given above.

 If you are having problems with Abel/Mabel/Mobel, please look through the known problems below and also look at the troubleshooting section of the Abel/Mabel documentation before contacting us for help.